JuliaPlots/PlotDocs.jl/docs/src/attributes.md

 ### Introduction to Attributes

 In Plots, input data is passed positionally (for example, the `y` in `plot(y)`), and attributes are passed as keywords (for example, `plot(y, color = :blue)`).

 Most of the information on this page is available from your Julia REPL.
-After one executes, `using Plots` in their REPL, one can use the function `plotattr()` to print a list of all attributes for either series, plots, subplots, or axes.
+After one executes, `using Plots` in the REPL, one can use the function `plotattr()` to print a list of all attributes for either series, plots, subplots, or axes.

 ```julia
 # Valid Operations